kevind3v/brmailer/README.md

 ##### AddAddress

-_If you do not enter email as a parameter in the bootstrap function, you must use the addAddress function._
+_If you do not enter email as a parameter in the bootstrap function, you must use the `addAddress()` function._

-Se você não inserir email como um parâmetro na função bootstrap, você deve usar a função addAddress.
+Se você não inserir email como um parâmetro na função bootstrap, você deve usar a função `addAddress()`.

 ```php
 <?php